simeon-spasov/simeon-spasov.github.io/_posts/2024-07-19-a-causal-graph-data-generator.md

 And indeed, the histogram of values for the ancestor node 3 matches perfectly between the observational \\( X \\) and interventional \\( X_{\text{intervened}} \\) datasets, while they are noticeably different for the descendant node.

-### Computing the Average Causal EffCorrect of an Intervention
+### Computing the Average Causal Effect of an Intervention
 To estimate the causal response under an intervention, we utilize a fitness function that calculates an outcome \\( Y \\) from the samples.
 This is done by computing the weighted mean of a subset of selected variables and adding Gaussian noise.

 ```python